frederickszk/LRNet/training/README.md

   - [ ] NeuralTexture (NT)
     - [x] c23

 > This example codes perform the training on single DF(c23) dataset.
 While recent works tend to mix the 4 datasets for training.
 We have updated this training strategy on [2022/3/10].
-And we also provide preliminary weights (without fine-tune, _PyTorch version only_) for the whole FF++ dataset.
+And we also provide preliminary weights (not fine-tuned yet, _PyTorch version only_) for the whole FF++ dataset.
 You can find it at `./weights/torch/g1_all.pth` and `./weights/torch/g2_all.pth`.
 It can achive *95.7%* accuracy.